 Excavated soils account for 70% of construction waste and are therefore a major resource to be developed for the circular economy.

 © BRGM - Philippe Bataillard

 Our added value

-Apart from its contribution to the production of the various guides on the characterisation and off-site management of excavated earth, the BRGM is committed to implementing a coherent strategy to support relevant players by:
+Apart from its contribution to the production of the various guides and tools regarding the characterisation and off-site management of excavated earth, the BRGM is committed to implementing a coherent strategy to support relevant players by: